 - Chest pain

 - Rapid or irregular heartbeat associated with shortness of breath, chest pain or fainting

-Heart failure often develops after other conditions have damaged or weakened your heart.
-However, the heart doesn't need to be weakened to cause heart failure.
-It can also occur if the heart becomes too stiff.
+Heart failure often develops after other conditions have damaged or weakened the heart.
+However, heart failure can also occur if the heart becomes too stiff.